h-griffin/datingapp/README.md

     - access repository
     - access user object
     - set user last active property
-    - add as service in application service extesions
+    - add as service in application service extensions
     - go to where controllers are deriving from (base api controller)
     - add attribute to base api controller to give access to action filter
-    - mske a reuest on postman and see last active time change
+    - make a request on postman and see last active time change
-- currently using get user by username async, ineffiecient because it incluces all photots, should switch to get user by id async.
+- currently using get user by username async, inefficient because it includes all photos, should switch to get user by id async.
 - set id in token so token has access to id and username
     - use unique name for username and name id for id on new claim in token service
-    - upodate claims prinicpal extension now that username type is different
+    - update claims principal extension now that username type is different
     - replace name identifier with name for unique name
     - create new extension to get id and return int of id
-    - in log iser activity swap username for user id and use get user id
+    - in log user activity swap username for user id and use get user id

 ## sorting on client
 - ngx buttons https://ng-bootstrap.github.io/#/components/buttons/examples